 This website is here primarily to encourage members of Alcoholics Anonymous to establish more secular A.A. meetings and groups in Michigan.
-Currently, there are six secular A.A. groups in Michigan that identify themselves as secular and fourteen secular meetings of A.A. weekly in the state.
+Currently, there are seven secular A.A. groups in Michigan that identify themselves as secular and fourteen secular meetings of A.A. weekly in the state.
 There are hundreds worldwide.

 Many dictionaries define the word “secular” as “not religious.”
 For more on that, visit our FAQ page.

 The main difference between secular A.A. meetings and other A.A. meetings is the way the meetings are scripted.
 No one is asked to recite any prayers or readings that invoke the name of any deity as part of the regular format of most secular A.A. meetings.
 Instead, other A.A.
 General Service Conference-approved literature may be read aloud, for example, the beginning of Chapter 3 of the “Big Book” of Alcoholics Anonymous, “More About Alcoholism;” or Appendix II, “Spiritual Experience.”

 Secular A.A. is an international movement within Alcoholics Anonymous that seeks to widen our gateway so that all who suffer from alcoholism may feel free to join us and maintain long-term sobriety in A.A. “regardless of their belief or lack of belief”* in a God.

 The secular A.A. movement traces its roots to one of A.A.’s first atheists, Jimmy B., who helped convince A.A. co-founder Bill W. to substitute the term “Higher Power” for God and add the words “as we understood Him” in a few places in our Big Book.
 Jimmy B. was also a driving force behind our Third Tradition: “The only requirement for A.A. membership is a desire to stop drinking.”

 Despite what some may think, secular A.A. meetings are not just for atheists and agnostics.
 As written on Page 181 of the Big Book, A.A. co-founder Dr. Bob said he felt “sorry” for atheists and agnostics because of their “intellectual pride.”
 Similarly, on Page 21 of Twelve Steps and Twelve Traditions, Bill W. characterized atheists and agnostics as “belligerent” and having “savage” minds.